disrin/Featuer_Visualization/README.md

 # Genome and Feature Track Visualization

-This repository contains scripts for generating visualizations of genomic data - 1.Interaction frequency with direct comparison to LINE or SINE enrichment - this can be extended to any other genomic feature such as UCEs, and other recurring DNA motifs.
+This repository contains scripts for generating visualizations of genomic data -
+1. Interaction frequency with direct comparison to LINE or SINE enrichment - this can be extended to any other genomic feature such as UCEs, and other recurring DNA motifs.
-2.Generating ChIP-seq data (bedgraph files) tracks along with genomic data tracks
+2. Generating ChIP-seq data (bedgraph files) tracks along with genomic data tracks

 ## Prerequisites